The Forgotten Train Station Where Time Refused to Move

 The Truth Behind the Silence

-No announcements.
-No departures.
-A clock that stopped when it mattered most.
-I remember the stories adults avoided.
-Whispers of an accident near the tracks.
-Trains that never arrived.
+I remember the stories adults refused to finish.
+An accident near the tracks.
+A train that never arrived.
 A station removed from schedules without ceremony.

 The trains stopped coming.